MPP Corkscrew Front Upper Control Arm Installation Instructions

 Inspect your kit to ensure you have everything well before taking your car apart.
 The kit includes:

-(2) Front Upper Control Arms (inner part)
+(2) Front Upper Control Arms (inner part, one left and one right)

 (2) Balljoint Housings (outer part)